yi-ding-cs/EEG-Deformer/README.md

 mynet = Deformer(
     num_chan=30,
     num_time=384,
-    temporal_kernel=13,  # using odd number to ensure "same" padding num_kernel=64,
+    temporal_kernel=13,  # Use an odd number to ensure 'same' padding.
+The temporal kernel is defined as Odd[0.1*fs], where fs is the sampling rate, and Odd[.] will get the closest odd number. num_kernel=64,
     num_classes=2,
     depth=4,